EYFS Intent (taken from the School Self Evaluation)

 The close link with the key stage one class enables the staff to challenge the children’s learning and ensure that expectations are even higher.
 As a result, transition into year one is seamless and the children have little difficulty building on their well-established learning routines and high expectations.

-Reading is a strength in the school.
-The school provide workshops and advice to parents to ensure they understand how phonics and reading can be taught and consolidated at home.
+Early reading is a strength in the school.
+The school provide workshops and advice to parents to ensure they understand how phonics and early reading can be taught and consolidated at home.
 There is a strength in the school’s reading policy of regularly reading at home/with an adult.
 As a result, reading is consistently a strength in EYFS and this continues throughout the school.
 The rich celebration of reading and systematic application of phonics and reading throughout the learning environment ensures that children love to read at Wold Newton.
 The school has invested heavily in ensuring that the reading scheme used supports the development of early reading linked to progress in phonics.
 Furthermore, the children’s love of reading across the curriculum is embedded through the use of planned ‘focus books’.

 Wold Newton EYFS is a number-rich environment.
-Maths is a key focus for the development of our children’s learning.
+Mathematics is a key focus for the development of our children’s learning.
 The application of maths knowledge and skills across the EYFS curriculum ensures that the children make excellent progress in the two key areas of maths.

 SLT have been extremely rigorous in their support and challenge of EYFS staff.
 Systems, planning and quality teaching have been put in place to ensure that our children get the best start.
 The resources are extremely well managed.
 The learning environment is highly stimulating and organised into vibrant learning areas that extend the different areas of learning.
 The children are continually given access to a rich and varied array of imaginative learning experiences.
 Planning is meticulous and addresses gaps in all areas of learning.
 The team work extremely efficiently together with robust systems in place that allow all staff to make accurate judgements about the stages of learning and children’s next steps.